OpenHumans/gennotes/README.md

 **GenNotes** and **Genevieve** are a pair of projects designed to empower individuals to understand putative effects reported for variants in an individual genome.
-We're planning to work on these during the [Mozilla Science Lab Global Sprint 2015](https://www.mozillascience.org/global-sprint-2015), on June 4th and 5th.
+We worked on these during the [Mozilla Science Lab Global Sprint 2015](https://www.mozillascience.org/global-sprint-2015), and are continuing work on the project.

 **Chat via IRC or gitter:**
 * #gennotes on irc.freenode.
 If you're new to IRC, the easiest